theborderland/membership/pretix-borderland/README.rst

    you decide to clear it out (you can do so by removing the `pretix-borderland/build` directory.

-   All subsequent times you invoke `make` or `make build`, `make` will just rebuild the plugin.
+   All subsequent times you invoke `make` or `make build` to rebuild the plugin.

 2. Now spin up Membertix (`pretix` + this plugin) in local:

-   sh scripts/local-django.sh runserver
+   pipenv run python -m pretix runserver

 3. Do the changes you need to do to the plugin and execute `make` while the server is running.
 Django will detect the changes and auto-reload them so